microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 ### Utterances
 Utterances are input from users and may have a lot of variations.
 Since utterances are not always well formed we need to provide example utterances for specific intents to train our bots to recognize intents from different utterances.
 By doing so, our bots will have some "intelligence" to understand human languages.

 In Composer, utterances are always captured in a markdown list and followed by an intent.
-For example, the **Greeting** intent with some example utterances are shown in the [_Intents_ section](concept-language-understanding.md#intents).
+For example, the **Greeting** intent with some example utterances are shown in the above section [here](concept-language-understanding.md#intents).

 You may have noticed that LU format is very similar to LG format but they are different.